-37 Years Ago: Kiss Release ‘Rock and Roll Over’
+How Kiss Continued Their ’70s Streak on ‘Rock and Roll Over’

-The album also featured long-time concert staples ‘Calling Dr. Love,’ ‘I Want You’ and ‘Makin’ Love,’ as well as ‘Take Me,’ which features some of Stanley’s most direct and unabashed sexual come-ons: “Put your hand in my pocket / Grab onto my rocket / Feels so good to see you this evening …”
+The album also includes longtime concert staples “Calling Dr. Love,” “I Want You” and “Makin’ Love,” as well as “Take Me,” which features some of Stanley’s most direct and unabashed sexual come-ons.
+Our favorite: “Put your hand in my pocket / Grab onto my rocket / Feels so good to see you this evening …”

-It was another in a long series of successes for Kiss, who at the time were on an unstoppable commercial roll.
-The record just missed the Top 10 on the album charts, and was certified platinum about a year later.
+It ended up being another in a long series of successes for Kiss, who, at the time, were on an unstoppable commercial roll.
+The record just missed the Top 10 on the album chart and was certified platinum about a year later.